 - Follow-up glucose tolerance testing.
 You'll fast overnight, then have your blood sugar level measured.
 Then you'll drink another sweet solution — this one containing a higher concentration of glucose — and your blood sugar level will be checked every hour for three hours.
 If at least two of the blood sugar readings are higher than normal, you'll be diagnosed with gestational diabetes.

 If you're diagnosed with gestational diabetes

-If you're having trouble controlling your blood sugar, or you need to take insulin, or you have other pregnancy complications, you may need additional tests to evaluate your baby's general health.
+If you're having trouble controlling your blood sugar, you may need to take insulin.
+If you have other pregnancy complications, you may need additional tests to evaluate your baby's health.
 These tests assess the function of the placenta, the organ that delivers oxygen and nutrients to your baby by connecting the baby's blood supply to yours.

 Blood sugar testing after you give birth

 Your doctor will check your blood sugar after delivery and again in six to 12 weeks to make sure that your level has returned to normal.
 If your tests are normal — and most are — you'll need to have your diabetes risk assessed at least every three years.

 If future tests indicate diabetes or prediabetes — a condition in which your blood sugar is higher than normal, but not high enough to be considered diabetes — talk with your doctor about increasing your prevention efforts or starting a diabetes management plan.

 - Caughey AB.
 Obstetrical management of pregnancies complicated by gestational diabetes. http://www.uptodate.com/home.
 Accessed Dec.
 10, 2013.

 - Gestational diabetes.
 American Diabetes Association. http://www.diabetes.org/diabetes-basics/gestational/what-is-gestational-diabetes.html.
 Accessed Dec.
 10, 2013.